SamboyCoding/Cpp2IL/README.md

 - [x] Loading of Metadata and Binaries using LibCpp2IL for IL2CPP versions 24 through 29 (unity 2018 to present-day)
-- [x] "Dummy DLL" (Stub Assembly) generation, suitable for use with [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower/), for PE and ELF binaries, x86 and ARM instruction sets
+- [x] "Dummy DLL" (Stub Assembly) generation, suitable for use with [Il2CppAssemblyUnhollower](https://github.com/knah/Il2CppAssemblyUnhollower/), for PE, ELF, and NSO binaries, x86 and ARM instruction sets
 - [x] Restoration of explicit override methods in managed types.
 This data is not explicitly saved to the Il2Cpp metadata, but is useful for Unhollower.